EdTech: The Flipped Classroom

 This module looks at how best to make use of this in our professional practice with learners.

-- identify areas where a flipped classroom approach could improve the learner experience
+• identify areas of the curriculum where a flipped classroom approach could improve the learner experience

 Digital Teaching Professional Framework

-This module covers the DTPF component - B2 : Teaching context: face-to-face
+This module covers the EdTech component - B2 : Teaching context: face-to-face

 - Use learning environment technologies to support teaching, e.g. electronic whiteboards, mobile devices.